tiagoprn/celery-db-flask-cookiecutter/README.md

 - docker/podman image generation (properly tagged)

-- docker-compose configured with the app required infrastructure (rabbitmq as celery broker, postgresql as the database)
+- docker-compose configured with the app required infrastructure to develop locally (rabbitmq as celery broker, postgresql as the database)

 - Sample endpoints working